Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 - Reading for pure pleasure

-- Rereading favorite books
+- Rereading comfort reads

 - No tracking if it stresses you